A Financial Education for Kids… Asset or Liability?

 • one for buying assets

-This simple jar system helped turn an ordinary childhood purchase into a meaningful financial education lesson.
+This simple jar system helped turn an ordinary childhood purchase into a meaningful financial education for kids lesson.

 Simple Assets Kids Can Understand